 - Create the order

-- Invoice your client and collect payment
+- Invoice your client and collect payment (receiving card payments via phone or tablet)

 When your business is still small, you can handle this with pen and paper.
 However, as you grow you’ll have more clients, employees, and possibly different departments.
 Don’t underestimate the power of good CRM software.
 It will help you stay on top of things.